MØNA2506 – Mass Media in the Middle East

 Recommended previous knowledge

-Knowledge of a Middle Eastern language is preferred, but not mandatory.
+A good knowledge of English is recommended, and a knowledge of a Middle Eastern language is preferred, but not mandatory.

 The student is responsible for making sure that the course content does not overlap with other courses the student has already received credit for.

-2) In addition, all students will prepare 1 oral presentation to be held in class.
 Each class will include student presentations by 2-4 students who act as discussion leaders.
 Presentations will be assigned during Class 1 and 2.
 They will commence in Class 2.

 Access to teaching